 Frankly, I’m glad she’s gone.

 Sobriety means I get to finally be who I could’ve been had I not decided to self-medicate my depression and neediness for love with alcohol.
 Falling in love with myself has been the most incredible experience of my life next to becoming a mother.

-And it’s the reason my life’s work is currently helping people who’ve been where I was get through it.
+And it’s the reason my life’s work is currently helping people who’ve been where I’ve been, get through it.

-So with that, I want to share with you some things I noticed I stopped doing when I quit drinking that have drastically improved the quality of my life and relationships.
+So with that, I want to share with you some things I noticed I stopped doing when I quit drinking that has drastically improved the quality of my life and relationships.

 1. I stopped gossiping all the time.

 When you hate yourself, it’s easy to hate on other people, and that’s exactly what I did.
 Even though I was a total mess, I was more than willing to pick people apart behind their backs.
 I’m witty, so a lot of my gossip would be shrouded in humor, but we all knew what it was.